hardwario/docs/chester/catalog-applications/chester-input.md

 ## Hardware Description

-The catalog **CHESTER Current** hardware consists of the following ordering codes:
+The catalog **CHESTER Input** hardware consists of the following ordering codes:

 * `CHESTER-M-CGLS`
 * `CHESTER-X0B:A`